What is Shibari

 Shibari can involve physical and emotional intensity, especially in practices like semenawa (torturous tying), where surrender and endurance play a big role.
 These moments can push you beyond your comfort zone and create transformative experiences—but only if trust and communication are firmly in place.

 For me, shibari is an intimate and liberating experience.
-Whether it’s erotic, meditative, or simply about connection, it offers a unique way to explore trust and vulnerability.
-Few things feel as intimate as surrendering control and building a shared energy with someone you trust completely.
+Few things feel as intimate as surrendering control and building a shared energetic space with someone you trust completely.